Self-Hosting Guide

 Best for: Quick setup, development, production

-Uses Docker Compose to run everything with one command.
+Uses Docker Compose to run the API, PostgreSQL, and Redis with one command.
 No manual configuration needed.

 Jump to Docker setup